Konstanlytics/Uber-Trip-Analysis/README.md

 ### 🚘 Preferred Vehicle by Location
 - **UberX** is the top choice at the busiest pickup and drop-off locations
 - This shows it's a favorite because it's likely affordable, easy to find, and gets the job done for most riders

+## 🕒 Time Analysis

+### 📈 Booking Trends by Time of Day
+- The booking value rises steadily from early morning and peaks around **6:30 PM**, then gradually drops off later in the evening
+- This shows most people book Uber rides during late afternoon to early evening, likely when heading home from work or going out

+### 📅 Booking Trends by Day of Week
+- **Saturday** sees the highest total booking value, followed by **Sunday**
+- **Friday** has the lowest booking value, which could suggest fewer rides before the weekend or earlier travel

+These patterns help understand rider behavior and can be useful for planning driver schedules and offering promotions during slower days.

+### 📊 Booking Heatmap by Hour & Day
+- The heatmap shows that **late morning to evening (10 AM - 7 PM)** is the busiest time across most days
+- **Saturday afternoons** are especially active, showing higher ride demand during weekends

+This helps Uber identify the busiest times of the day and week so more drivers can be made available when people need rides the most.